nmfs-ost/noaa-fit-resources/_posts/2019-06-08-version-control.md

 For NOAA Fisheries Integrated Toolbox tools, we recommend GitHub for maximum integration with the toolbox; however, other server systems will also work.

-For more information about using Rstudio with Git and Github, see the [Practical R workflow workshop series](https://rverse-tutorials.github.io/RWorkflow/intro-git.html) or [these resources](https://noaa-fisheries-integrated-toolbox.github.io/resources/noaa%20resources/github-account/#general-information-and-resources-for-using-github)
+For more information about using Rstudio with Git and Github, see the [Practical R workflow workshop series](https://rverse-tutorials.github.io/RWorkflow/intro-git.html).

 ## Basic Git workflows